salsita/jquery-ui-scalebreaker/README.md

 - Built upon the jQuery UI widget factory.
 - ???

 A demo currently lives [here](http://mystrd.at/testing/jq-scalebreaker/demo/).
+Go mobile there and pinch it.